What are my pension pot options at retirement?

 You’ve worked your whole life to build up your pension, so it’s vital you protect it from scammers.

-There are many ways scammers try and get hold of your money, including offering fake investments with unrealistically high returns.
+There are many ways scammers try to get hold of your money, including offering fake investments with unrealistically high returns.

-Scammers will try and rush you to make a decision, often claiming it’s a limited time offer.
+Scammers will try to rush you to make a decision, often claiming it’s a limited-time offer.

-Scammers may also imitate genuine firms, who would never contact you without your permission.
+Scammers may also imitate genuine firms, which would never contact you without your permission.

 What are your main pension options?